heidi-holappa/heidi-holappa/README.md

 * 🌍  I'm based in Helsinki, Finland
 * ✉️  You can contact me at [heidi.holappa@helsinki.fi](mailto:heidi.holappa@helsinki.fi)
-* 🧠  I'm learning fullstack development (and related technologies)
+* 🧠  I'm learning fullstack development (and related technologies) and waiting for my very first SBC with a processor designed for RISC-V.

 ### Skills